Insomnia: Antidepressants

 While insomnia is a common symptom of depression, antidepressants are effective for treating sleep problems whether or not they are associated with depression.
-While all antidepressants help regulate sleep, some antidepressants, such as amitriptyline, doxepin, mirtazapine, trazodone, and trimipramine, can have an immediate sedative effect, and are prescribed to treat insomnia.
+While all antidepressants help regulate sleep, some antidepressants, such as amitriptyline, doxepin, mirtazapine, trazodone, and trimipramine, can have an immediate sedative effect and are prescribed to treat insomnia.
+Trazodone was at the beginning of the 2020s the most prescribed drug for sleep in the United States despite not being indicated for sleep.

 Amitriptyline, doxepin, and trimipramine all have antihistaminergic, anticholinergic, antiadrenergic, and antiserotonergic properties, which contribute to both their therapeutic effects and side effect profiles, while mirtazapine's actions are primarily antihistaminergic and antiserotonergic and trazodone's effects are primarily antiadrenergic and antiserotonergic.
 Mirtazapine is known to decrease sleep latency (i.e., the time it takes to fall asleep), promoting sleep efficiency and increasing the total amount of sleeping time in people with both depression and insomnia.

 Agomelatine, a melatonergic antidepressant with claimed sleep-improving qualities that does not cause daytime drowsiness, is approved for the treatment of depression though not sleep conditions in the European Union and Australia.
 After trials in the United States, its development for use there was discontinued in October 2011 by Novartis, who had bought the rights to market it there from the European pharmaceutical company Servier.

 A 2018 Cochrane review found the safety of taking antidepressants for insomnia to be uncertain with no evidence supporting long term use.

 Melatonin agonists

 Melatonin receptor agonists such as melatonin and ramelteon are used in the treatment of insomnia.
-The evidence for melatonin in treating insomnia is generally poor.
-There is low-quality evidence that it may speed the onset of sleep by 6minutes.
-Ramelteon does not appear to speed the onset of sleep or the amount of sleep a person gets.
+Prolonged-release melatonin improves insomnia mainly in adults ≥55, and ramelteon improves sleep generally, with both effective versus placebo but less effective than most licensed insomnia drugs and showing limited long-term benefits.

-Usage of melatonin as a treatment for insomnia in adults has increased from 0.4% between 1999 and 2000 to nearly 2.1% between 2017 and 2018.
+The usage of melatonin as a treatment for insomnia in adults has increased from 0.4% between 1999 and 2000 to nearly 2.1% between 2017 and 2018.

-Most melatonin agonists have not been tested for longitudinal side effects.
-Prolonged-release melatonin may improve quality of sleep in older people with minimal side effects.
+While the use of melatonin in the short term has been proven to be generally safe and is shown not to be a dependent medication, side effects can still occur.

+Most common side effects of melatonin include: